Ablikon/SystemDesign-final/README.md

-# Open Science Collaboration Hub - Implementation
+# Open Science Collaboration Hub - System Design Project

 ## Implementation Scope

-For this initial implementation, we've focused on the core functionality that demonstrates the system's architecture and validates key design decisions:
+For this implementation, we've focused on the core functionality that demonstrates the system's architecture and validates key design decisions:

 1. **User Authentication Service**: User registration, login, and role management
 2. **Equipment Registry**: Equipment catalog with search functionality